 PROBLEM

-Each hotel room needs a lounge chair and ottoman, a total of over 600 pieces of furniture.
-Although the interior designer’s idea was initially approved, it was deemed too expensive, and now she’s short on time and money.
+This project required a lounge chair and ottoman in each room of a hotel; a total of over 600 pieces of furniture.
+Although the interior designer’s sketches for the lounge chair and ottoman were initially approved, the designs were deemed too expensive by hotel management.
+Short on time and money, the designer contacted Jeffrey Braun Furniture.

 SOLUTION

-Jeffrey Braun Furniture simplified her original lounge chair idea and presented a chair that was elegant and comfortable at a price that fit into the hotel’s budget.
-The Jeffrey Braun Furniture team worked with the install team to deliver the furniture in coordinated batches so that it fit into the installation timeline.
+Jeffrey Braun simplified the interior designer’s original lounge chair idea and presented a design that was elegant and comfortable at a price that fit into the hotel’s budget.
+The Jeffrey Braun Furniture team delivered the furniture in stages to accommodate the installation team’s requirements.

 PROJECT

-Senior Living facility
+Senior Living Facility

 Problem

-The interior designer wanted to specify several standard designs from Jeffrey Braun Furniture, but some of designs were not appropriately dimensioned for senior living.
+The interior designer for this project wanted to specify several standard designs from Jeffrey Braun Furniture, but some of these designs were not appropriately dimensioned for senior living.

 Solution

-Jeffrey Braun Furniture changed the arm heights, seat heights, and seat depths of several designs, like our popular Kathryn Chair.
-We also suggested the addition of fully removable seat decks to several for greater durability in a healthcare environment.
+Jeffrey Braun worked with the interior designer to change the arm heights, seat heights, and seat depths of several designs, like the popular Drake Chair.
+Jeffrey Braun also suggested the addition of fully removable seat decks to several for greater durability in a healthcare environment.

 LET’S GET IT DONE.